-PassMark Software uses tools available from the Windows Performance Toolkit (as part of the Microsoft Windows 10 ADK obtainable from the Microsoft Website).
+PassMark Software used tools available from the Windows Performance Toolkit (as part of the Microsoft Windows 10 ADK obtainable from the Microsoft Website).

-The Boot Performance (fast startup) test is ran as an individual assessment via the Windows Assessment Console.
-The network connection is disabled and the login password is removed to avoid interruption to the test.
-The final result is taken as the total boot duration excluding BIOS load time.
+The Boot Time test was conducted as an individual assessment via the Windows Assessment Console.
+The network connection was disabled, and the login password was removed to avoid interruption to the test.
+The final result was taken as the total boot duration excluding BIOS load time.